Frustrated by Trump’s threats, some Canadians canceling trips to the United States

 “We’ve seen a complete drop off in any new requests or new interest in U.S. travel,” said McMillan.
 “I’ve had no requests for travel to the United States for about two weeks.”

-The Canadian dollar is currently worth about 30 cents less than its American counterpart, but McMillan said politics is the major reason why Canadians are balking at travelling to the U.S.
+The Canadian dollar is currently worth about 30 cents less than its American counterpart, but McMillan said politics is the major reason why Canadians are balking at traveling to the U.S.

 “The majority of the reason why we’re seeing people avoid the U.S. right now has to do with the tariffs and the 51st state comments,” he said.
 “Talk of the 51st state seems to be where people are making a much more firm decision about not going to the U.S.”